-On January 21, 2016, Davis Neurology, P.A. filed a putative class action against two j2 Global affiliates in the Circuit Court for the County of Pope, State of Arkansas (58-cv-2016-40), alleging violations of the TCPA.
-The case was ultimately removed to the U.S. District Court for the Eastern District of Arkansas (the "Eastern District of Arkansas") (No. 4:16-cv-00682).
-On June 6, 2016, the j2 Global affiliates filed a motion for judgment on the pleadings.
-On March 20, 2017, the Eastern District of Arkansas dismissed all claims against the j2 Global affiliates.
+On January 21, 2016, Davis Neurology, P.A. filed a putative class action against two J2 Global affiliates in the Circuit Court for the County of Pope, State of Arkansas (58-cv-2016-40), alleging violations of the TCPA.
+The case was removed to the U.S. District Court for the Eastern District of Arkansas (No. 4:16-cv-00682).
+On March 20, 2017, the District Court granted a motion for judgment on the pleadings filed by the J2 Global affiliates and dismissed all claims against the J2 Global affiliates.
 On July 23, 2018, the Eighth Circuit Court of Appeals vacated the judgment and remanded to district court with instructions to return the case to state court.
-The j2 Global affiliates have filed a petition for rehearing en banc.
-On December 11, 2018, the Eight Circuit Court of Appeals denied the j2 Global affiliates' petition for panel rehearing and petition for rehearing en banc.
-On January 29, 2019, the case was remanded to the Arkansas state court.
+On January 29, 2019, after further appeals were exhausted, the case was remanded to the Arkansas state court.
+On April 1, 2019, the state court granted a motion for class certification filed by the plaintiff in 2016.
+Because the prior removal to federal court had deprived the state court of jurisdiction, the J2 Global affiliates had not yet filed an opposition brief to the 2016 motion when the state court granted the motion.
+The J2 Global affiliates appealed the order.
+On July 15, 2019, the J2 Global affiliates removed the case to federal court pursuant to the Class Action Fairness Act of 2005.
+On November 26, 2019 the court denied the Plaintiff's motion to remand.
+On December 20, 2019, the court granted the Plaintiff's motion for leave to amend its complaint.
+The J2 Global affiliates have moved to dismiss the amended pleading.

-j2 Global does not believe, based on current knowledge, that the foregoing legal proceedings or claims, after giving effect to existing accrued liabilities, are likely to have a material adverse effect on the Company's consolidated financial position, results of operations, or cash flows.
-However, depending on the amount and timing, an unfavorable resolution of some or all of these matters could have a material effect on j2 Global's consolidated financial position, results of operations, or cash flows in a particular period.
+J2 Global does not believe, based on current knowledge, that the foregoing legal proceedings or claims, after giving effect to existing accrued liabilities, are likely to have a material adverse effect on the Company's consolidated financial position, results of operations, or cash flows.
+However, depending on the amount and timing, an unfavorable resolution of some or all of these matters could have a material effect on J2 Global's consolidated financial position, results of operations, or cash flows in a particular period.